-If you’re someone who takes pride in tackling do-it-yourself home or car repairs, it may be a good idea for you to stay on top of your lung health – especially if either your home or your car can be considered a classic.
+If you’re someone who takes pride in tackling do-it-yourself home or car repairs, it may be a good idea for you to stay on top of your lung health – especially if your home or car are considered a classic.

-That’s because many types of building materials made before 1970 and some car brakes parts may contain asbestos, which is linked to lung cancers mesothelioma and asbestosis.
-Between the two, these rare cancers kill as many as 18,000 people a year.
+That’s because many types of building materials made before 1970 and some car brake parts may contain asbestos.
+The dangerous compound is linked to lung cancers, mesothelioma and asbestosis.
+These rare cancers kill as many as 18,000 people a year.

-Asbestosis and mesothelioma are caused by exposure to asbestos.
-Both rare forms of cancer often prove fatal because they tend to be diagnosed at late stages when symptoms become severe – usually 10 to 30 years after asbestos exposure.
+Asbestosis and mesothelioma are both rare forms of cancer that often prove fatal because they tend to be diagnosed at late stages when symptoms become severe – usually 10 to 30 years after asbestos exposure.

 Asbestos consists of tiny fibers made of stone.
 These fibers are too small to see without a microscope.
 Yet when they become airborne – typically when asbestos-containing products are moved, cracked or damaged by water – these tiny fibers can be inhaled and pose a serious health hazard.
 Asbestos fibers can remain airborne for days.

 Examples of products that could contain asbestos include